Tensorflow template¶

 api = ubiops.CoreApi(client)

-This example is based on the regression tutorial from tensorflow.
+This example will be based on the regression tutorial from tensorflow.

-On this page we focus on deploying the model to UbiOps rather than on developing a model.
+In this document we focus on deploying the model to UbiOps rather than on developing a model.
 Without elaborating much, we train a simple model and save the resulting file to our deployment package directory.

 import sys